You can read the introductory notes here.

 Problems with the Theory

 This theory divides the Trinity, because it pits the Father against the Son.
 They have different attitudes about us.
 The Father is seething with anger, but Jesus is loving and forgiving.
 However, this is scripturally impossible.
-Jesus said, “I and the Father are one.”
-(John 10:30)
+Jesus said,

 The theory requires the Father to have two opinions of us at the same time.
 He is seething with anger for our sinfulness, but He also loves us so much that He sends Jesus to save us.

 This theory is also salvation by child abuse.
 How can a Father allow the Son to go through so much torture just to reimburse him for a third party’s debt?
-Wouldn’t a loving Father say, “Obviously, these people mean something to you.
-Let’s just forget the debt.”
+Wouldn’t a loving Father say,

 The final puzzle is how the Father benefits from Jesus suffering on the cross.
 Payment always consists in transferring something of value.
 If I pay you $5.00, for example, then you are $5.00 richer than before.
 Since everything that belongs to the Father also belongs to Jesus (John 16:15), it is as if Jesus and His Father had all their celestial money in a joint checking account in a heavenly bank.
 Jesus would be paying the Father back by taking money out of the bank and putting it back into the same account.
 That doesn’t accomplish anything.
 Jesus can’t give the Father anything that He doesn’t already have.